albar965/littlenavmap-manual/README.md

 ![Remove Range Ring](images/icons/rangeringoff.png "Remove Range Ring")

-Menu item is active if you right click is at the center point of a range ring (small circle).
+Menu item is active if you right click at the center point of a range ring (small circle).
 Removes the rings from the map.

 #### Remove all Range Rings and Distance measurements {#remove-all-range-rings-and-distance-measurements}